Fanny Osborne: Career

 As Osborne did not date her paintings it is not known when she commenced painting the indigenous plants of Great Barrier Island.
 However, over a period of some decades her work reached the highest quality and is now greatly appreciated from both artistic and scientific points of view.
 Osborne started to produce sets of paintings of native flowers before 1900, but was most creative from 1911 to 1916.
-By the 1920s, her renown had grown, and she was visited twice by the Governor-General's wife Lady Alice Fergusson, who sketched and Osborne home and garden, and purchased a set of Osborne's paintings.
+By the 1920s, her renown had grown, and she was visited twice by the Governor-General's wife Lady Alice Fergusson, who sketched the Osborne home and garden, and purchased a set of Osborne's paintings.

-Her paintings of the Adams mistletoe (Trilepidia adamsii) are particularly important as this species is now considered extinct, and no colour photographs of it exist.
+Her paintings of the Adams mistletoe (Trilepidea adamsii) are particularly important as this species is now considered extinct, and no colour photographs of it exist.
 A collection of her paintings of Great Barrier Island plants was published in 1983 by Jeanne Goulding of the Auckland Museum, whose botany department holds the largest collection of Osborne's works.